ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SymbioToSolManDiagramSynchronization.md

 ---

 You can see in the example above the draft task "DoNotCreatProcessStep".
-In Symbio, that is the Global Task, that has the flag for ProcessStep creation set to false.
-So because of that, it will be synchronized as a draft task, so no Process Step nor its reference will be created.
+Actually in Symbio, that is the Global Task, that has the flag for ProcessStep creation set to false.
+So because of that, it will be synchronized as if it is a local task, so no Process Step nor its reference will be created.

 ##### Documants attached to global tasks